Yafira/quizzical/README.md

 # Quizzical, trivia quiz game

 - Quizzical is a trivia based quiz game where you score based on your answers.
 Questions are retrieved from the Open Trivia Database API.
+- This was the final solo project for Scrimba's React course with Bob Ziroll.

 ---